-PREREQUISITE: Completion of Foundations of Art.
-Drawing is a key discipline of the visual arts.
-Students enrolled in this course will increase their confidence by developing essential rendering and quality composition sills to include landscapes, imaginative subjects, portrait, and figure drawing.
+PREREQUISITE: Completion of Foundations of Art I. Drawing is a key discipline of the visual arts.
+Students enrolled in this course will increase their confidence by developing essential rendering and quality composition skills.
 In Art Drawing, hand/eye coordination will improve.
 Students receive drawing guidance and apply techniques to such drawing media as graphite, colored pencil, ink, charcoal, and pastels.

-ART112 PAINTING
+ART112 ART PAINTING

-PREREQUISITE: Completion of Foundations of Art This course is an introduction to the media and technical possibilities of painting.
-The emphasis is on paint handling, craftsmanship, color theory, two-dimensional composition, and theme.
+PREREQUISITE: Completion of Foundations of Art I.

+This course is an introduction to the media and technical possibilities of painting.
+The emphasis is on paint handling, craftsmanship, color theory, twodimensional composition, and theme.
 The student is encouraged to begin the process of self-awareness through the painting of diversified subjects such as portrait, landscape, and still-life.